 The act of Adam taking the fruit from Eve without hesitation reveals to us the state of Adam’s heart.
 Once Adam ate, death set in.
 Death followed Adam’s action because Adam’s heart had turned completely from God toward death.

-It was Adam’s sin of purposefully choosing to eat the fruit and thereby walking away from God to bow down to death (in other words his heart became divided) that broke the covenant relationship and ended kingdom life (until Jesus shows up, that is):
+It was Adam’s sin of purposefully choosing to eat the fruit and thereby walking away from God in order to bow down to death (in other words, his heart became divided) that broke the covenant relationship and ended kingdom life (until Jesus showed up, that is):

 “But at Adam they transgressed the covenant.” –Hosea 6:7